rednafi/rednafi.com/content/misc/notes_on_event_driven_systems.md

 not just low-level system changes.

-In contrast, event-based systems simply react to any change, such as a file being added to S3 or a button being clicked in a UI. _"We’ve been building event-based systems for years... that doesn’t make it event-driven."_ The difference is significant because event-driven systems align technical architecture with business needs, creating a more meaningful, coherent system where the events reflect the organization’s core processes.
+In contrast, event-based systems simply react to any change, such as a file being added to S3 or a button being clicked in a UI. _"We've been building event-based systems for years... that doesn't make it event-driven."_ The difference is significant because event-driven systems align technical architecture with business needs, creating a more meaningful, coherent system where the events reflect the organization's core processes.

 ## Fat vs. sparse events